commenthol/ua-parser2/README.md

 This is an improved fork from [ua-parser][ua-parser] which contains the following changes documented in the [Changelog][chan].

-The crux of the original parser--the data collected by [Steve Souders][stev] over the years--has been extracted into a separate [YAML file][yaml] so as to be reusable _as is_ by implementations in other programming languages.
+The crux of the original parser --the data collected by [Steve Souders][stev] over the years-- has been extracted into a separate [YAML file][yaml] so as to be reusable _as is_ by implementations in other programming languages.

 The main differences to [ua-parser][ua-parser] are: